Data for sending the newsletter

 We analyse access figures to the newsletter for statistical purposes.
 Data relating to clicking and reading behaviour (access time, opening of the newsletter, access duration, clicks on articles etc.) may be transmitted.
 It is not possible to assign this data to specific recipients.
 We merely receive aggregated reports (x people read article y).
 No profiles are created either.
 The information is used for making technical and editorial amendments to our services.

-The statistical collection and analyses of the data and the logging of the registration procedure are based on Article 6 Paragraph 1 (e) GDPR to perform our tasks that lie in the public interest and to prove that consent was given in accordance with Article 7 Paragraph 1 GDPR in conjunction with Article 5 Paragraph 1 (b).
+The statistical collection and analyses of the data and the logging of the registration procedure are based on Article 6 Paragraph 1 (e) GDPR in conjunction with Section 4 SDPA to perform our tasks that lie in the public interest.
+The legal basis for the storage of your personal data after registration for the newsletter, once consent has been obtained, is Article 6 Paragraph 1 (a) GDPR, and for proving that consent was given, is Article 7 Paragraph 1 GDPR in conjunction with Article 5 Paragraph 1 (b).

 Contact with the State Ministry of Baden-Württemberg

-When you contact us (via our contact form or by e-mail), your information is processed with the aim of processing and handling contact requests and thus to perform the tasks assigned to us that lie in the public interest in accordance with Article 6 Paragraph 1 (e) of the GDPR.
-If you use the contact form for an order in accordance with Article 6 Paragraph 1 (b) of the GDPR.
+When you contact us (via our contact form or by e-mail), your information is processed with the aim of processing and handling contact requests and thus to perform the tasks assigned to us that lie in the public interest in accordance with Article 6 Paragraph 1 (e) of the GDPR in conjunction with Section 4 SDPA.
+If you use the contact form for an order, in accordance with Article 6 Paragraph 1 (b) GDPR is the legal basis.

 If you send us an e-mail, this e-mail and your e-mail address are used exclusively for correspondence with you.
+In case of requests concerning other ministries, your given personal data and contents of your request can be passed on for processing to the responsible ministry.
+The legal basis for that is Section 4 SDPA.
+If you don´t wish transferring, please inform us.
 If you place any orders, the personal data that you specify is forwarded only for processing the order (shipping company, where applicable other authorities or institutions if these send the material that was ordered).
 Once the request has been fulfilled or answered, your data will be deleted or, where applicable, stored for record keeping in the event of transactions whose records must be kept in accordance with the applicable data protection provisions.

 When you order publications, the data that is necessary for processing and sending them is collected (name, address, contact e-mail address).
 The data is stored and used exclusively for processing the orders.
 The publications are sent by each issuing Ministry.
 The data that is entered on the order form will be forwarded to the responsible Ministry for this purpose.
 The data is not forwarded to third parties otherwise.
 The personal data will be deleted after 90 days; only statistics relating to the publications that were ordered remain.